The Beauty of Karen's Sorrow

 Four years after Richard’s birth, Agnes had a daughter, Karen, also a prototypical Boomer child, very sporty and a massive Disney fan.
 And, in a pattern which would be familiar to Nannerl Mozart, Karen’s education and career took a backseat to her brother’s, her parents obviously favoring Richard in terms of education, opportunities, and contacts.

 And it is Karen’s reaction to her parents internalized misogyny and obvious favoritism which became the source of her genius and the seeds of her destruction.
-Richard was his sister’s biggest supporter, shielding Karen from her parent’s resentment, that is until Richard became lost in demons of his own and could no longer protect her.
+To be clear: Richard was his sister’s biggest supporter, shielding Karen from her parent’s resentment, that is until Richard became lost in demons of his own and could no longer protect her.
+The misogyny Karen fought wasn’t Richard’s, it was everyone else’s, especially her mother.

 Sometimes it is hard to find beauty in our civilization.
 Extremely rare and delicate, beauty can take on many forms, from the joyousness of a Bach cantata to the splash of color in a Monet painting.
 And one thing which remains constant, at least for the author, is this: Beauty is not just being pretty or attractive – it involves melancholy, a hint of what was once possible and no longer is, a sense of loss.
 Beauty turns longing into wistfulness, passion into rapture, grace into sublimity.
 Mozart was supreme at evoking emotional nuance in his works, a form of beauty which could be both precious and profound in the same 16-bar stretch (K488 is a favorite example of this, as is K364).